imSaiPavan27/Business-Insights-360/README.md

 Importing the AtliQ's data into the MySQL Workbench.
 The data includes both fact and dimension tables.

 ### B. Using SQL to Explore Data
-Understanding the available data is crucial for effective analysis.
+Exploring the available data is crucial for effective analysis.
 Before diving into the analysis, gain a good understanding of the available data.

 #### Dimension Tables
 - **dim_customer**